First published in The Irish Times March 15, 2012

 “However that be, when they wet their Seamar-oge, they often commit Excess in Liquor, which is not a right keeping of a Day to the Lord… generally leading to debauchery”.

-According to the director of the National Botanic Gardens, Dr Matthew Jebb, this revealing note is the earliest written reference that explains St Patrick’s connection with shamrock and the Holy Trinity.
+According to the National Botanic Gardens director, Dr Matthew Jebb, this is the earliest written reference that explains St Patrick’s connection with shamrock and the Holy Trinity.

 If shamrock was popular on hats in 1726, that was nothing to how popular it would become over the next century, sprouting up everywhere in art and sculpture, decorations and architecture, even on coins.
 The harp may be Ireland’s official emblem, but the shamrock soon became the one most popularly associated with the country.
 By the early 1800s, however, scientists and linguists had begun to debate the very nature of shamrock.

-There were, for example, fanciful linguistic suggestions that the name was originally Persian, but the word ‘shamrock’ simply means ‘young clover’ (seamair óg).
-However, three very different types of clover grow in Ireland, so which one is it?
+There were fanciful linguistic suggestions that the name Shamrock was originally Persian, but the word simply means ‘young clover’ (seamair óg).
+However, three very different clovers grow in Ireland, so which one is it?
 The small yellow-flowered Trifolium dubium?
 The larger, white-flowered T. repens?
 Or the even bigger red-flowered T. pratense?

-So, in the 1890s a Dublin naturalist set out to answer the question once and for all.
-Nathaniel Colgan began his detective work by writing to clergymen around the country, and asking for people to send him rooted samples of ‘shamrock’ around the time of St Patrick’s day.
+So, in the 1890s a Dublin naturalist set out to answer the question.
+Nathaniel Colgan began his detective work by writing to clergymen around the country, and asking for people to send him rooted samples of ‘shamrock’ at St Patrick’s day.

 According to Dr Jebb, Colgan received dozens of samples, all trefoil plants that looked much the same.
-The rooted specimens were planted out and Colgan waited patiently till they flowered in early summer, at which point they could be formally identified.
+Colgan planted the rooted specimens and waited patiently till they flowered in early summer, at which point they could be identified.

 No national flower?

-According to Dr Jebb, the timing of St Patrick’s day in early spring is a crucial factor in this botanical mix-up, as none of the five species will be in flower this early.
-“With just their leaves they all look more or less the same.
+The timing of St Patrick’s day in early spring is crucial in this botanical mix-up, according to Dr Jebb, as none of the five species is in flower in March.
+“With just their leaves they all look the same.
 Actually, when people see the small yellow clover later in the year, they think it’s such an insignificant flower!”
 He believes that this explains why Ireland has no national flower, though we do have an (unofficial) national plant.

-In 1988, nearly a century after Colgan’s detective work, another naturalist repeated the shamrock experiment.
-Dr Charles Nelson, then curator at the National Botanic Gardens, again asked people around the country to send in shamrock specimens.
-Intriguingly, the same five species turned up – even though few people get their shamrock in the wild now, as they would have done in Colgan’s day – and the most popular was still yellow clover.
+In 1988, a century after Colgan’s detective work, another naturalist repeated his shamrock experiment.
+Dr Charles Nelson again asked people around the country to send in shamrock specimens.
+Again, the same five species turned up – even though few people get their shamrock in the wild now, as they would have done in Colgan’s day – and the most popular was still yellow clover.

 Official & legal ‘shamrock’

-While there is no single ‘scientific’ shamrock species, the Department of Agriculture had at some point to nominate an ‘official’ one
+There may be no ‘scientific’ shamrock species, but the Department of Agriculture had to nominate an ‘official’ one

 for commercial licences to companies that export shamrock.
-It chose the most popular species, the yellow clover (T. dubium) – something you can easily check, if you plant out one of the commercial living shamrock specimens, and check the flower colour in summer.
+It chose the most popular species, yellow clover (T. dubium) – something you can easily check, if you buy one and plant it out, and check the flower in summer.

 This botanical puzzle also has implications for the timing of St Patrick’s day.
-Back in the 1960s, the then government considered moving the national holiday to summer, in hope of better weather.
+In the 1960s, the then government thought of moving the national holiday to summer, in hope of better weather.
 Just as well they didn’t: there’s lots of clover in July, but you won’t find any ‘shamrock’ then!

 . . .

-Find lots more interesting and ingenious Irish stories in our audio guided tours — you can try them for free! — and our ebook Ingenious Dublin, which is packed with fascinating stories and places to visit.
+Find lots more ingenious Irish stories in our MP3 downloads and app — you can try them for free! — and our ebook Ingenious Dublin, is packed with fascinating stories and places to visit.